jackcrane/ftc50/docs/intro.md

 We differ from GM0 in that this is often an opinionated document.
 I am sharing what has worked and what has not worked for me.
 Obviously take what is in here with a mild grain of salt.
 Most of the content in here is from a great deal of testing, but your mileage may vary.
 For example, I will say GoBilda's 5202 series motors are the best motors for FTC.
 This is not an educated opinion, but many teams like to use Andymark's NeveRest motors and see great success.

+GM0 is written in such a way for everyone to use it, from beginners to extremely advanced teams, and focuses on creating the best possible robot to win the tournaments.
+FTC50 is more targeted at beginner teams and focuses on the basics of FIRST robotics, how to create and lead a team, how to inspire your teammates, and how to get yourself on the best practices.
+On the short term, this guide will feel as though it is slowing you down, but as you move through the season, you will see how doing things properly have saved tons of time and frustration.

 ## Why should I trust you?

 (I do not mean to be arrogant or bragging in this section, merely establishing credibility.)